gridgain-solutions/ignite-in-k8s/docs/design.md

  * ``mod_revision`` is monotonic, but not necesserily contiguous, i.e. for two consequtive updates ``mod_revision`` can be incremented by more than 1
  * ``mod_revision`` provides externally-consistent global ordering of all updates performed by the KV service.
-This requirement may be relaxed as described in [3].
+This requirement most likely may be relaxed.

 ## ☑ Watch Service (REQUIRED)
 Watch service allows requester to receive updates applied to the given key range starting a given version assigned by